 You don't start your new life as a Bonnie alone.
 We partner with you every step of the way with programs and services that ensure your smooth transition to college life.

-Three two-day Orientation sessions are held over the course of one week each July.
-All incoming students and their parents are strongly encouraged to attend one of the day-day programs.
+Multiple orientation sessions will be held in July.
+All incoming students, along with one guest, are strongly encouraged to attend one of the programs.

-Each two-day Orientation session concludes with lunch at 1:30 p.m. on Day 2.
-Complete schedules for students and parents will be available from this site as the dates near.
+Each two-day Orientation session begins in the morning of Day 1 and concludes after lunch on Day 2.
+An online Orientation experience is available as well.
+Complete schedules for students and parents for both in-person and online sessions will be available from this site as the dates near.

 - Session 1: July 12-13

 - Session 2: July 14 (Online only)